kubernetes/website/docs/user-guide/node-selection/index.md

 As a special case, an empty `key` with operator `Exists` matches all keys and all values.
 Also as a special case, empty `effect` matches all effects.

 The above example used `effect` of `NoSchedule`.
-Alternatively, you can use `effect` of `PreferNoSchedule` which is a "preference" or "soft" version of `NoSchedule` -- the system will *try* to avoid placing a pod that does not tolerate the taint on the node, but it is not required.
+Alternatively, you can use `effect` of `PreferNoSchedule`.
+This is a "preference" or "soft" version of `NoSchedule` -- the system will *try* to avoid placing a pod that does not tolerate the taint on the node, but it is not required.
 The third kind of `effect` is `NoExecute`, described later.

-You can put multiple taints and tolerations on the same node.
+You can put multiple taints on the same node and multiple tolerations on the same pod.
 The way Kubernetes processes multiple taints and tolerations is like a filter: start with all of a node's taints, then ignore the ones for which the pod has a matching toleration; the remaining un-ignored taints have the indicated effects on the pod.
 In particular,